alfonsof/google-cloud-python-examples/README.md

 **Storage - Cloud Storage:**

 * [gcloudstoragecreate](/gcloudstoragecreate) - Google Cloud Storage Create: Example of how to handle Cloud Storage buckets and create a new Google Storage bucket in a Google Cloud Project.
+* [gcloudstoragedelete](/gcloudstoragedelete) - Google Cloud Storage Delete: Example of how to handle Cloud Storage buckets and delete a Google Storage bucket in a Google Cloud Project.

 ## License